 If your set contains an even number of elements, the median is the average of the two middle elements of the sorted sample.
 In the sorted set , is the median.

-Given an input stream of integers, you must perform the following task for each integer:
+Given an input stream of integers, perform the following task for each integer:

 Add the integer to a running list of integers.

 Find the median of the updated list (i.e., for the first element through the element).

 Print the updated median on a new line.
 The printed value must be a double-precision number scaled to decimal place (i.e., format).